 Things to do in Bishkek, Kyrgyzstan

-This unassuming (in our eyes) Kyrgyz capital offers a comfy stopover for the travelers.
+This unassuming (in our eyes) Kyrgyz capital offers a comfy stopover for the travellers.
 You should check:

 - Osh market – the biggest capital’s market to stock your food supplies.
 If you’re looking for clothing and cheap Chinese goods, head to Dordoy Bazaar.

-- State History museum – for a journey back to Soviet times: colorful realist murals carrying explicit political messages and pastoral socialist scenes, and statues of Marx
+- State History Museum – for a journey back to Soviet times: colourful realist murals carrying explicit political messages and pastoral socialist scenes, and statues of Marx

 - Gapar Aitiev Fine Arts Museum – for the Kyrgyz folk art and crafts

-- Panfilov park – far a walk in the greenery
+- Panfilov park – for a walk in the greenery

 And of course, Bishkek offers a great variety of local and regional restaurants!